TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_8ch_to_12ch_audio_chain.md

 [TOC]

+\warning **EXPERIMENTAL FEATURE DISCLAIMER:** TISP (Texas Instruments Signal Processing) library and associated examples are currently in experimental versions.
+These are provided for evaluation and development purposes only.
+Texas Instruments does not offer official support for TISP at this time.
+Use at your own discretion.

 # Introduction

-This example demonstrates a real-time audio signal processing chain using TISP (Texas Instruments Signal Processing) libraries running on the DSP Core (C75).
-The example showcases an 8-channel to 12-channel audio processing pipeline that includes various audio effects such as gain control, filtering, equalization, delay, balance/fader, limiting, and muting capabilities.
+This example demonstrates a real-time audio signal processing chain using TISP (Texas Instruments Signal Processing) library running on the DSP Core (C75).
+The example showcases an 8-channel to 12-channel audio-processing pipeline that includes various audio effects such as gain control, filtering, equalization, delay, balance/fader, limiting, and muting capabilities.

 The signal chain processes audio data in real-time, converting 8 input audio channels to 12 output channels through a series of processing stages optimized for DSP execution.

 ## Known Issues
-1. Non-zero delay leads to incorrect values.
+1. Non-zero delay leads to incorrect values (delay should be set to 0 for proper operation).
-2. No output from EVM after running the signal chain continuously for 15 minutes.

 ## Example Workflow